BlakeActionUCSD/cse15l-lab-reports/labReport3.md

 4. Our last output was very large!
 We can use the -prune command to exclude certain directories.
 This can be coupled with -name or -path to exclude directory names or paths, respectively.
 Using the -o option, we can insert prune into our previous command line and exclude the non-fiction directory.

-&emsp;  This is very useful for excluding large or otherwise troublesome directories from searches, and it allows for much cleaner search results.
+ + This is very useful for excluding large or otherwise troublesome directories from searches, and it allows for much cleaner search results.

 Input 1:
 ```